kobeeraveendran/dcp/strat_list.md

     - as seen in problem 1
 - to satisfy memory constraints, and if dealing with arrays of integers, consider using the array indices as dictionary 'keys'
     - as seen in problem 4
+- for "number of ways to do x" problems, recursion is usually a good approach
+    - breaking down problem into subunits at a time